-Increases in life expectancy have not been matched by an

-increase in healthy life expectancy.
-The most recent data from National Statistics showed that in England in 2018-2020, in the age range 65-69 both men and women could expect a little less than half of their remaining days would be spent in poor health.
+Increases in life expectancy have not been matched by an increase in healthy life expectancy.
+The most recent data from National Statistics showed that in England in 2021-2023, at age 65 men In England could expect 10.1 years in good health and women 11.2 years.
+Both periods are about half total life expectancy at 65.
 Research published in July 2023 by the Health Foundation shows that 26% of people aged between 65 and 69 are living with a major illness, a proportion not expected to change over the next 15 years.
 Planning needs to allow for these hard facts.